Five Lessons Learned

-Five Lessons Learned is the fourth full-length album by Californian punk rock band Swingin' Utters.
+Five Lessons Learned is the fourth full-length album by American punk rock band Swingin' Utters.
 Released in 1998, it was their second album on Fat Wreck Chords.

 Background

 This album's title track was used on the video game Tony Hawk's Pro Skater 2, perhaps making it the band's most widely heard song.
 "I Need Feedback", however, was the only single released from this album.
 Also, the song "This Bastard's Life" is featured in music video game Rock Band 3.

 The Track "Tell Me Lies" was also featured in a VHS BMX Video called "Dig" Featuring Tim "Fuzzy" Hall and TJ Lavin.
 The track is played during a Backyard Dirt Session.

 Five Lessons Learned is mainly an album of short, fast songs in the 'punk revival' style - "I Need Feedback" borrows a riff from The Damned's "Neat Neat Neat" - but there is also a ska-esque song ("Unpopular Again"), and an Irish folk-style song ("Fruitless Fortunes"), hinting at the band's future direction, and that of the side-project, the Filthy Thievin' Bastards.